-Italian zucchini soup is a wonderful light soup that’s perfect for taking all that summer zucchini and turning into a meal.
+Italian Zucchini Soup is a wonderful light soup that’s perfect for taking all that summer zucchini and turning into a meal.
 Made with broken spaghetti, hand-crushed canned tomatoes, fresh basil, and parsley, this soup is perfect with Pecorino Romano cheese and some crusty Italian bread.

 Italian zucchini soup in black bowl.